ppetrovtv/pine_script_docs/source/Sessions_and_time_functions.rst

 Session specification, which is being passed to the function ``time``, is not required to correspond with the real trade session of the symbol on the chart.
-It's possible to pass different 'hypothetical' session specifications which can be used to highlight some other bars of a data series.
-It's possible to transfer the different 'hypothetical' session specifications which can be used to highlight those or other bars in a data series.
+It's possible to pass different "hypothetical" session specifications which can be used to highlight some other bars of a data series.
+It's possible to transfer the different "hypothetical" session specifications which can be used to highlight those or other bars in a data series.